docwho2/java-connect-lex-chatgpt/README.md

-## Associate Phone number to the Connect Flow and place calls in
+## Associate Phone number to the Connect Flow

 Once you have deployed the project, in the Amazon Connect Console, you just need to associate the flow with a phone number.